dkershner6/projen-constructs/packages/dkershner6-projen-nx-monorepo/docs/interfaces/NxMonorepoProjectOptions.md

 • `Optional` `Readonly` **minMajorVersion**: `number`

-Minimal Major version to release.
+Minimal Major version to release

 This can be useful to set to 1, as breaking changes before the 1.x major release are not incrementing the major version number.